What Does Home Siding Do and What Are Its Benefits?

 · Ease of maintenance

-How much attention does the material require?
-Do you need to apply sealant periodically and can you do it yourself?
-Will a simple wash suffice for maintaining the material?
+How much maintenance does the material require?
+Do you need to apply sealant periodically, and can you do it yourself?
+Will a simple wash suffice?

 If your home has different types of external surfaces with varied needs, can you use the siding across all those surfaces?
 How will doing this impact home maintenance?